matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 It is possible for clients to provide a backwards compatible experience for users by treating the new relation `m.thread` the same way they would treat a `m.in_reply_to` event.

-Failing to do the above will still render the event in the room.
+Failing to do the above should still render the event in the room's timeline.
 It might create a disjointed experience as events might lack the original context for correct understanding.

 #### Sending `m.thread` before fully implementing threads